 Form Completion Notification

 When completing the form, there will be an option to “Send me an email receipt of my responses” on the last page.
-Choosing this option will generate an email to the student’s Georgia Tech email allowing the student to review the form responses.
-Choosing this option will allow students to further check to ensure their form information was correct.
+Choosing this option will generate an email to the student’s Georgia Tech email to review the form responses.
+Choosing this option will allow students to check further to ensure their form information was correct.

 The form requires students to enter both their GT account username and GT ID.
 Utilizing two forms of validation greatly decreases the amount of incorrectly entered student identification, decreasing the number of requests the course staff cannot tie to a specific student for further evaluation and processing.